flyingfisch/flyingfisch.github.io-src/_posts/2015-08-04-a-week-in-quotes.md

 <p data-height="391" data-theme-id="6851" data-slug-hash="XbOmwQ" data-default-tab="result" data-user="flyingfisch" class='codepen'>See the Pen <a href='http://codepen.io/flyingfisch/pen/XbOmwQ/'>Quote of the Day - Day 6 (Antoine de Saint-Exupery)</a> by Mark Fischer, Jr (<a href='http://codepen.io/flyingfisch'>@flyingfisch</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 The most challenging part, and the part that spawned the whole thing, were the lines on each side of the quotation marks.
-Actually, I should say _line_, but we'll get to that in a moment.
 The first thing you have to do is make the line.
 This is easy enough, we just add `border-bottom` like so:

 ~~~scss
 blockquote {